marsdustt/marsdustt/README.md

 - 🔭 I’m a budding data scientist who has just completed Le Wagon Amsterdam's Data Science Bootcamp in September 2022
+- 🌳 I'm passionate about urban sustainability issues, where I've helped shape related policies, strategies and projects in Singapore
 - 👯 I’m interested in collaborating on data projects that improve sustainability and resilience outcomes in the built environment and urban ecology domains
 - 📫 Connect with me on LinkedIn: https://www.linkedin.com/in/isis-lim/